-DIY Motorcycle Storage Sheds: How to Build One
+DIY Small Motorcycle Storage Sheds Ideas: How to Build One

-Well, if you are a DIYer, you probably don’t want to outsource the job or even buy a ready-made shed.
+If you are a DIYer, you probably don’t want to outsource the job or even buy a ready-made shed / tent.

-DIY doesn’t mean you can’t take instructions though, and that’s what we are going to give you here: a set of guidelines on how to go about building the best motorcycle storage sheds.
+DIY doesn’t mean you can’t take instructions though, and that’s what we are going to give you here: a set of guidelines on how to go about building the best motorcycle storage shed.